Complete Visibility Critical for Healthcare Wi-Fi Networks

 With these analytics, they know exactly what the user experience is at all times.
 They can proactively troubleshoot issues, and suggest improvements to network design and infrastructure as needed.

-Hospitals should work with an automation solution that will connect to the network as an end user device to run tests.
+Hospitals should work with an optimization solution that will connect to the network as an end user device to run tests.
 This ensures that IT has complete UX visibility.

 If IT wants complete visibility, they have to go beyond what’s connected to an organization’s wireless network.
 For the best results, they require insight into the radio frequency (RF) environment that all networks operate within.